RaspberryPiFoundation/weather-station/README.md

 1. Initialise the RTC with the correct time.

-  Use the `date` command to check the current system time is correct, if it you can set the RTC time (from the system clock) with the following command:
+  Use the `date` command to check the current system time is correct.
+If correct then you can set the RTC time from the system clock with the following command:

   `sudo hwclock -w`